Senate Republicans have overwhelmed Democrats in a vote to end Planned Parenthood's federal funding.

 The House is expected to send the bill to President Barack Obama in the coming days.
 The White House has pledged that Obama will veto it.

 Republicans lack the two-thirds House and Senate majorities needed to override a veto.
-That means the measure will achieve one thing: giving both parties political messaging they can use in next year's elections. null
+That means the measure will achieve one thing: giving both parties political messaging they can use in next year's elections.

 Senate votes to end federal funding for Planned Parenthood